igor-bulygin/tdvs-gthb/docs/api/pub/v1/person/post.md

 **Response body**:

-See the structure of a story in view.md
+See the structure of the complete item in view.md